-The solution of ICOM's DRMS, which will be deployed during this phase of the project, should support the following functionalities [5]:
+The solution of ICOM's DRMS, which will be deployed in the Greek pilot, should support the following functionalities [6]:

-- FN-DR-01 iFA end-users' flexibility potential - FN-DR-02 Communication of flexibility information history to iFA end users - FN-DR-03 Sending Flexibility Signal - FN-DR-04 Response to Flexibility Signal (explicit DR) - FN-DR-05 Information on participation in explicit DR actions - FN-DR-06 Access of flexibility validation data from the iFA - FN-DR-08 Response to flexibility request - FN-DR-09 Flexibility dispatch - FN-DR-10 Provide activated flexibility report - FN-DR-11 Calculate individual performance and participation rate metrics of DR participants - FN-DR-12 Calculate statistics per DR event and DR program
+- FN-DR-01 iFA end-users' flexibility potential - FN-DR-03 Sending Flexibility Signal - FN-DR-04 Response to Flexibility Signal (explicit DR) - FN-DR-05 Information on participation in explicit DR actions - FN-DR-06 Access of flexibility validation data from the iFA (explicit DR) - FN-DR-08 Response to flexibility request - FN-DR-09 Flexibility dispatch - FN-DR-10 Provide activated flexibility report - FN-DR-11 Calculate individual performance and participation rate metrics of DR participants - FN-DR-12 Calculate statistics per DR event and DR program

-The DRMS employs the OpenADR2.0 protocol to communicate with iFA, while extensions to this protocol will be utilized to meet iFLEX requirements when necessary.
+The DRMS employs the OpenADR2.0 protocol to communicate with iFA, while extensions to this protocol are utilised to meet iFLEX requirements when necessary.
 The DR communications solution is based on the OpenLEADR implementation, as in the case of iFA's A&M Interface module, but on the server side (i.e., Virtual Top Node - VTN).
 As regards the interaction with the BRP system, which is operated by OPTIMUS in the context of the Greek pilot, flexibility requests are exposed through a REST API, documented via OpenAPI specification7.